 13. Where did the name even come from?

 While the Benz part of the brand’s name is easy to explain, the Mercedes part isn’t always so easy to trace back.
 It’s thought that this part of the name derives from the daughter of Emil Jellinek, who was one of the first businesspeople to invest in Mercedes Benz and would design his own vehicles with a firm focus on performance.

 Mercedes Benz cars also led the way when it came to ‘crumple’ technology.
 This means that, unlike many other cars of the 1950s, Mercedes Benz models would contain cells that would scrunch up and create less of a surface area during accidents and sudden impacts.
 This, it was proposed, would help to control the force you experience when something impacts your car.
 It’s safe to say this technology had a lasting impact.

-Do you have any interesting or fun facts about Mercedes Benz that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Mercedes Benz?
+Share them in the comments below!